elixir-nebulex/nebulex_redis_adapter/README.md

 [pull request](http://github.com/elixir-nebulex/nebulex_redis_adapter/pulls)
 when you are ready to contribute.

-When submitting a pull request you should not update the [CHANGELOG.md](CHANGELOG.md), and also make sure you test your changes thoroughly, include unit tests alongside new or changed code.
+When submitting a pull request, you should not update the [CHANGELOG.md](CHANGELOG.md), and also make sure you test your changes thoroughly, including unit tests alongside new or changed code.

-Before to submit a PR it is highly recommended to run `mix test.ci` and ensure all checks run successfully.
+Before submitting a PR, it is highly recommended to run `mix test.ci` and ensure all checks run successfully.

-## Copyright and License
+## 📄 Copyright and License

 Copyright (c) 2018, Carlos Bolaños.